SammyK/LaravelFacebookSdk/README.md

 ### Login From App Canvas

+> **TokenMismatchException:** By default your canvas app will throw a `TokenMismatchException` when you try to view it in Facebook.
+[See how to fix this issue](#getting-a-tokenmismatchexception-with-canvas-apps).

 If your app lives within the context of a Facebook app canvas, you can obtain an access token from the signed request that is `POST`'ed to your app on the first page load.

 > **Note:** The canvas helper only obtains an existing access token from the signed request data received from Facebook.
 If the user visiting your app has not authorized your app yet or their access token has expired, the `getAccessToken()` method will return `null`.
 In that case you'll need to log the user in with either [a redirect](#login-from-redirect) or [JavaScript](#login-from-javascript).